erew70/prodinfo-injection-tool/README.md

 00000AD0 to 00002310

-what i would do is copy from all the way to those offsets and paste it into the new one
+what i would do is copy from all the way to those offsets and paste it into the prodinfo you wanna inject

-if you did it correctly you have injected a new certificate into your prodinfo, so basically if you injected an unbanned cert into your banned prodinfo, now your prodinfo is unbanned. but i wouldnt use it yet so wait please dont do anything : )
+if you did it correctly you have injected a new certificate into your prodinfo, so basically if you injected an unbanned cert into your banned prodinfo, now your prodinfo is unbanned. but i wouldnt use it yet so wait please dont do anything : ) (it might not boot but i have to test it)